Updated December 1, 2016

 Dreamspinner Press seeks gay male romance stories in all genres.
 While works do not need to be graphic, they must contain a primary or strong secondary romance plotline and focus on the interaction between two or more male characters.
 The main characters of the story must end in a gay or gay polyamorous relationship.
 Other relationships (heterosexual, lesbian, mixed gender polyamory) are acceptable in secondary pairings or as part of the development of a main character.

-Updated 10/5/16: Dreamspinner Press will give priority attention and review time to strong single-story romances.
+Dreamspinner Press will give priority attention and review time to strong single-story romances.
 Works that are intended to be a sequel or part of a series must be approved in writing prior to submission by Editor in Chief Lynn West.
+Authors who do not contact Lynn before submitting their next series entry will be contacted before their new submission enters review.

 We encourage tales that cross genres.
 For example, a science-fiction mystery or romantic fantasy.
 Stories can stand alone or be part of a well-developed series.
 We publish a wide range of genres, including: